-The Fund's policy is to manage price risk through diversification and selection of securities and other financial instruments within specified limits set by the Board of Directors.
+The Fund Manager manages the Fund's price risk through diversification and selection of securities and other financial instruments within specified limits set by the Board of Directors.
 A summary analysis of investments by nature and geography is presented in Note 3.5.
-The Fund's policy limits individual equity securities to no more than 10% of net assets attributable to holders of redeemable shares.
+The Fund's policy limits individual equity securities to no more than 5% of net assets attributable to holders of redeemable shares.